Link building is a double-edged sword.

 After all, Google takes synonyms and similar phrases into account when populating results.

-Again, your strategy may already specify which pages you want to target, but your link profile analysis is a good opportunity to evaluate how you’re doing (and potentially make adjustments).
+Again, your strategy may already specify which pages you want to target, but your backlink audit is a good opportunity to evaluate how you’re doing (and potentially make adjustments).

 As you add more valuable content to your site, you can work it into your rotation and ensure there are always new destinations to target.